kiss & release

-I hosted and read at a National Poetry Month 2018 reading, and it's on video here.
+Reading at a National Poetry Month 2018 reading on video here.
 (I introduce the event, then read at 16:30 and 37:00.)

-Watch me read This Poem Should Be Neither Seen Nor Heard at Poetry Street, a monthly community event, September 2017.
+Video: reading This Poem Should Be Neither Seen Nor Heard at Poetry Street, a monthly community event, September 2017.